 What’s the Point of Non-Alcoholic Beer?

-The point of non-alcoholic beer is to offer people a healthier alternative to alcoholic drinks.
+The point of non-alcoholic beer is to allow people to enjoy the taste of beer without the buzz or other potential health problems.
 Some benefits of choosing non-alcoholic beer over an alcoholic beer include:

 - Reduced risk of contracting a common cold

 - Improved sleep